Fay S. Adams

 Amanda Schubert

 Amanda Schubert studied Suzuki violin with her father, Lacy McLarry, from age three through college, receiving a Bachelor of Music degree in violin performance from Oklahoma City University.
 She received a Master of Music degree in violin performance from the University of Wisconsin-Madison, where she studied with Norman Paulu, and, as a member of the graduate string quartet, was coached extensively by the Pro Arte String Quartet.
-Mrs. Schubert holds a Teaching Certificate from the Talent Education Research Institute in Matsumoto, Japan, where she studied with Shinichi Suzuki.
-Since becoming a Teacher Trainer with the SAA in 2017, she has taught at numerous institutes, including Nashville, Memphis, and Greater Pittsburgh.
-From 1992 to 2009, Mrs. Schubert was a member of the Honolulu Symphony Orchestra.
-She served on the violin faculty of the Brevard Music Festival in North Carolina from 1996 to 2011.
-Currently she free lances in the Central Texas area and is director of the Suzuki Academy of Waco.
-She and her husband are the Suzuki parents of two daughters who are also violinists.
+Mrs. Schubert holds a Teaching Certificate from the Talent Education Research Institute in Matsumoto, Japan, where she studied with Shinichi Suzuki, and is an SAA Teacher Trainer.
+Mrs. Schubert was a member of the Honolulu Symphony Orchestra for eighteen seasons and served on the violin faculty of the Brevard Music Festival in North Carolina from 1996 to 2011.
+Currently, she is principal second violin of the Temple Symphony Orchestra, violist of the Temple Symphony String Quartet, free lances extensively in the Central Texas area, and is the director of the Suzuki Academy of Waco.
+She and her husband are the Suzuki parents of two daughters who are aspiring violinists.

 Mary Halverson Waldo